Lone Mesa State Park

 From Dolores, take Forest Roads 526 and 514 north and west to the park.

-Park information, other area public lands information, boat, snowmobile and off-highway vehicle registrations, as well as hunting and fishing licenses, are available through our park office at 42545 Road, N Mancos 81328, or our Area 15 Office, 151 E 16th St, Durango.
+Park information, other area public lands information, boat, snowmobile and off-highway vehicle registrations, as well as hunting and fishing licenses, are available nearby at Navajo State Park or the CPW Area 15 Office, 151 E 16th St, Durango.

 Fees and Passes